 Fixed costs continue to be a significant budget driver for the commonwealth.
 In 2018 combined debt service, pension and other post employment benefits (OPEB) employer contribution costs were 18.9% of revenue, well above the 7.5% sector median.
 Compounding the situation, the commonwealth under contributes to its pension plans.
 Those contributions are not enough to "tread water" or prevent its net pension liability (NPL) from growing even if investment returns meet all the actuarial assumptions associated with the plan.
-The contributions were about 78% of our tread water benchmark, which is the payment covering the year's newly accrued service costs and interest on the NPL.
-Fixed costs as a percent of revenue would have been 20.7% in 2018 had the mark been met (see Exhibit 5).
+The contributions were about 78% of our tread water benchmark.
+Fixed costs as a percent of revenue would have been 20.7% in 2018 had the mark been met (see Exhibit 7).